-A comprehensive course on Christian worship with both theoretical (Biblical and historical) and practical components.
-The sequence of classes is based on the progression of elements in a weekly church service.
-This unit is best taken after one full-time year of study, and it is helpful to be completed after, or concurrently with, "Reformation in Europe and Britain" or the theology unit "Church, Ministry and Sacraments."
+This subject provides a comprehensive overview of Christian worship with both theoretical (Biblical and historical) and practical components.
+The sequence of topics is based on the progression of elements in a weekly church service.
+This subject is best taken after one full-time year of study, and concurrently with or after the Church History subject “Reformation in Europe and Britain” or the Theology subject “Church, Ministry and Sacraments.”